Wildlife Research Volunteer

 Who should volunteer on this project?

 This wildlife research programme is a wonderful experience for volunteers of all ages, where you can experience Africa is a safe environment, work hard and see the impact that your contribution is having.
 Research volunteers come from all backgrounds and nationalities, with varied animal and wildlife experience.
-What all volunteers have in common is a love of wildlife and a passion for helping Africaβs threatened animals.
+What all volunteers have in common is a love of wildlife and a passion for helping Africa’s threatened animals.

 How old do I need to be?

 The minimum volunteering age for solo travellers is 18 years.
-There is no upper age limit, but for volunteers aged over 65, we do require your medical form to be signed by a doctor.
+There is no upper age limit.

 How many people will there be?

-The research programme takes up to 5 people at a time, plus 2 staff members, so you will never be lonely or too crowded!
+The research programme takes up to 5 people at a time, plus staff members, so you will never be lonely or too crowded!

 When can I join?